Apothecary

 What element is Hops associated with?

-Hops is associated with the Air element and the sign of Scorpio, and resonates with the Crown chakra.
+Hops is associated with the Air element, the sign of Scorpio, and resonates with the Crown chakra.

 What planet rules Hops?